Football hooliganism: United States

+Football (soccer) and other sports hooliganism overall is rare in the United States in part because of stricter legal penalties for vandalism and physical violence, club markets having their own territory of fans, venues banning weapons, and stricter security during games.
+Although isolated drunken fights at games do occur, they rarely escalate to major brawling comparable to Europe and Latin America.
+In contrast to Europe and Latin America, football (soccer) is traditionally viewed in the United States as a family-friendly event.

-While soccer is traditionally viewed in the United States as a family-friendly event, played by children and supported by parents, some violence does still occur.
-On 20 July 2008, in a friendly match between Major League Soccer side Columbus Crew and English Premier League club West Ham United, in Columbus, Ohio, a fight broke out between rival fans.
+Nonetheless, some violence does still occur in soccer matches in the United States.
+On 20 July 2008, in a friendly match between Major League Soccer club Columbus Crew and English Premier League club West Ham United, in Columbus, Ohio, a fight broke out between rival fans.
 Police estimated more than 100 people were involved.
 An unruly encounter occurred between Toronto FC fans in 2009, upset from a loss in the Trillium Cup, and Columbus Crew fans.
 One Toronto fan was tasered by Columbus police.
 That same weekend, a riot was narrowly avoided at a packed Giants Stadium as members of the New York Red Bulls supporters club, Empire Supporters Club (ESC), and members of the New Jersey Sports and Exposition Authority security force clashed over what the ESC claimed was unfair and repeated mistreatment.
 Clashes also took place in the parking area around the stadium after the game, involving already ejected-for-life North Jersey Firm (NJF) members, and the New Jersey State Police were called to quell the situation.
 There were several arrests, mostly of known NJF hooligans.

 A rare moment of violence broke out in Seattle in March 2010 after a pre-season Portland Timbers win in Seattle, when three Sounders fans attacked a Timbers fan, choking and dragging him with his team scarf.
 On 21 April 2013 in Portland, a Portland Timbers supporter was assaulted by a group of San Jose Earthquakes supporters.
 While he was sitting in his car, he had taunted his scarf at a group of San Jose Supporters, one of which ran toward him and attacked him through his car window, breaking his car windshield and assaulting him.
 San Jose's 1906 Ultras were subsequently banned by the club from traveling to away matches.
 After much debate, the ban was lifted.
 On 10 August 2015, fans of New York Red Bulls and New York City FC clashed in a brawl outside a pub throwing trash and exchanging blows.
 On 23 May 2016, fans of both NYCFC rioted outside Yankee Stadium in response to NYC FC's 7–0 defeat to the New York Red Bulls.

 On 29 March 2025, after San Diego FC's third ever home game and first ever home win, LAFC and SDFC supporters engaged in fistfights outside Snapdragon Stadium.
 A video taken by a bystander went viral on social media, showing a well-known "Cuervos" member/leader punching a SDFC fan in the head.

-However, football (soccer) and other sports hooliganism overall is rare in the United States in part because of stricter legal penalties for vandalism and physical violence, club markets having their own territory of fans, venues banning weapons, and stricter security during games.
-Although isolated drunken fights at games do occur, they rarely escalate to major brawling comparable to Europe and Latin America.